Hughes (ACT)

 Hughes has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects likely affecting the region: Federal Golf Club Retirement Village, Woden Town Square Precinct Redevelopment, Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, and Woden Community Services Hub.
-The following list details those most relevant.
+AreaSearch has identified three projects expected to affect the area: Federal Golf Club Retirement Village, Woden Town Square Precinct Redevelopment, Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, and Woden Community Services Hub.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.